fgrazi/crypthru/README.md

 # Crypthru: cryptography for organizations

-Crypthru (CT) is a cryptography solution for organization workflow: it automates encrypting of files and messages between **parties on an organization**.
+Crypthru (crypthru) is a cryptography solution for organization workflow: it automates encrypting of files and messages between **parties on an organization**.

 Most cryptographic solutions target single users and email, and their usage is difficult
 to adapt to an organization workflow, partly due to their dependence on tricky
 keystore or key-rings.

-On the other side CT uses the default file system to store keys and, if you decide to use a keystore (to identify parties) it is kept in a plain directory structure.
+On the other side crypthru uses the default file system to store keys and, if you decide to use a keystore (to identify parties) it is kept in a plain directory structure.

-CT is an **open source** program: you can inspect its code, verify that there is no back-door and consequently be 100% protected against eavesdrop.
-CT relies on [The Legion of the Bouncy Castle](https://www.bouncycastle.org/) that is also an open source project and Java [Spring Boot](https://spring.io/projects/spring-data).
+Crypthru is an **open source** program: you can inspect its code, verify that there is no back-door and consequently be 100% protected against eavesdrop.
+Crypthru relies on [The Legion of the Bouncy Castle](https://www.bouncycastle.org/) that is also an open source project and Java [Spring Boot](https://spring.io/projects/spring-data).

-Further, CT does not use proprietary algorithms.
+Further, Crypthru does not use proprietary algorithms.
 It uses the PGP standard that results in a military level of security.
-Files encrypted with CT are compatible with PGP or GPG but automating batch and repetitive tasks is easier.
+Files encrypted with Crypthru are compatible with PGP or GPG but automating batch and repetitive tasks is easier.

-In addition to open-source license, CT is available as a corporate solution that include strategic mentoring for the organization and assistance on how to integrate CT with your workflow and applications.
+In addition to open-source license, Crypthru is available as a corporate solution that include strategic mentoring for the organization and assistance on how to integrate Crypthru with your workflow and applications.
 More information available writing to **crypthru@cbsolution.net**, please inform your name email, or a phone number (with its international prefix) and a convenient time.
 Just that, **nothing else**, we will contact you.